n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 # Microsoft credentials

-You can use these credentials to authenticate the following nodes:
+You can use these credentials to authenticate the following nodes with Microsoft.

 - [Microsoft Dynamics CRM](/integrations/builtin/app-nodes/n8n-nodes-base.microsoftdynamicscrm/)
 - [Microsoft Excel](/integrations/builtin/app-nodes/n8n-nodes-base.microsoftexcel/)